 Leadership on Council

-Currently, Councilwoman Viagran serves as the Chair of the Economic and Workforce Development committee for the City of San Antonio.
+As Dean of City Council, Councilwoman Viagran currently serves as the Chair of the Economic and Workforce Development committee for the City of San Antonio.
 In this role, she leads the city’s work on global economic development, while ensuring that San Antonio’s have access to the education, training, and support services they need to thrive in a 21st century economy.
 Her leadership has helped to foster a model of inclusive growth, where all San Antonian’s will benefit from the city’s continued growth and development.

 She currently sits on the following council committees:

 Believing in the power of leadership development, Viagran has been a leader on city council in developing and implementing policies and programs that will create the next generation of community leaders.
 She has been one of the leading voices fighting to ensure that women and minorities are fully represented on the city’s many boards and commissions.
+She has been a strong advocate for the women of San Antonio and for changing institutional, systemic sexism in racism.
 She is also a frequent community presenter and speaker on the importance of diversity and leadership locally and nationally.

 Councilwoman Viagran continues to work towards providing opportunities for prosperity, public safety, and progress for the residents of District 3.
 Because of her strong roots to this community, it is her vision to enrich the district with more places to live, work, play, learn and thrive.